Skip Navigation

 3. Key IT architectural highlights

 Your incident response plan should map out your assets, data, users, devices, and other key aspects of your organization’s IT environment.
-Remember to include hardware located on-premises (especially if you have multiple offices), Internet of Things devices, endpoints, cloud-based services, accounts, cyber security tools, domains, and more.
+Remember to include hardware located on-premises (especially if you have multiple offices), Internet of Things devices, endpoints, cloud-based services, accounts, cybersecurity tools, domains, and more.

 The goal is to have a clear and definitive view of your entire IT infrastructure.
 This serves two purposes: